Pioneer-007/Bike-sales/README.md

 select [Purchased Bike],SUM(CASE when [Marital Status] = 'M' THEN 1 else 0 end) as Married,SUM(CASE when [Marital Status] = 'S' THEN 1 else 0 end)AS
 Single from bike_buyers$ group by [Purchased Bike]

-select SUM(CASE when Age < 30 THEN 1 else 0 end) as old ,SUM(CASE when Age between 30 and 45 THEN 1 else 0 end)AS Adult
+select SUM(CASE when Age < 30 THEN 1 else 0 end) as young ,SUM(CASE when Age between 30 and 45 THEN 1 else 0 end)AS Adult
 ,sum(CASE when Age >45  then 1 else 0 end)as old from bike_buyers$
 ```